swisscom/bugbounty/README.md

 measures to minimise the impact of your testing activity.
 For example, make sure you know what you are doing when using automated tools and limit your requests per second.
+ 4. If you assume that the availability of a tested system was impaired due to your testing activities despite all precautions taken, please inform the Bug Bounty Team immediately.

 #### 5.4.3 Confidentiality